 Guide to the Apple iPad SIM card

-Apple had always dismissed the idea of a tablet so it was somewhat surprising when the iPad was first announced.
-Of course it didn't take for this sexy slab of electronics to prove a massive hit and now they're among the most desirable gadgets on the planet.
+Apple had always dismissed the idea of a tablet so it was surprising when the iPad was first announced.
+Of course it didn't take long for this sexy slab of electronics to prove a massive hit and now they're among the most desirable gadgets on the planet.

 As with anything Apple, the design is delicious and build quality is rock-solid.
 Of course, you pay a premium for that and the iPad range isn't cheap, but it's likely that you'll get good use out of it along with wowing family, friends and colleagues into the bargain.

-No matter what you think it should be referred to, one of the main things the iPad will be able to do for you is get you connected to the internet and your email, but if you want to do that away from the home you'll need to pick an extra item: an iPad 3G SIM.
-With a SIM card for iPad you'll be able to take advantage of mobile networks all over the UK to get online without the need for a Wi-Fi link.
+No matter what you think it should be referred to, one of the main things the iPad will be able to do for you is get you connected to the internet and your email, but if you want to do that away from the home you'll need to pick an extra item: an iPad SIM.
+With a SIM card for iPad you'll be able to take advantage of mobile networks all over the UK to get online without a Wi-Fi link.

 Get connected with an iPad SIM card

-At this point in the process it’s also worth pointing out that you should be sure to purchase a 3G version of the iPad.
+At this point in the process it’s also worth pointing out that you should be sure to purchase a data-enabled version of the iPad.
 This variant will have a higher price tag, but it’s worth spending the extra cash because without one you won’t be able to access mobile broadband.
 Instead you'll be reduced to accessing wireless broadband only, via Wi-Fi, which is alright but if you're spending a fair bit on an iPad you may as well get all the bells and whistles, right?

-The iPad micro SIM & iPad 2 SIM
+The iPad and iPad 2 micro SIM

-Even once you've got your mits on an Apple iPad or iPad 2 3G you're not going to be able to get online via the dongle route.
+Even once you've got your mits on an Apple iPad you're not going to be able to get online via the dongle route.
 The reasoning behind this is simple, and a little bit frustrating because although the iPad looks a treat there's not a great deal on offer when it comes to connectivity ports.
-Look around the casing and you won't be seeing any USB ports, which is what USB dongles traditionally get inserted into in order to pass the mobile broadband signal onto the device you're using.
+Look around the casing and you won't be seeing any USB ports, which is what USB dongles get inserted into in order to pass the mobile broadband signal onto the device you're using.

-In that respect, the iPad and iPad 2 SIM cards can be an excellent way of staying online without much of the bulk normally associated with computing while you're away from home.
+In that respect, the iPad SIM cards can be an excellent way of staying online without much of the bulk normally associated with computing while you're away from home.
 And, once you're connected using an Apple iPad, the online experience is undeniably impressive, with a crystal-clear screen to view content, excellent usability from the operating system and, of course, lots of software apps that can compliment your experience.
 Admittedly you'll need some cheering up after spending all the money on an iPad, but by shopping around for the right iPad SIM deals then you should be able to shave off some of the extra costs involved in enjoying mobile broadband in this way.